PixelsCamp/talks/CyberMachineLearning-TiagoHenriques.md

-[How to machine learn in the cyberworld!
+[I for one welcome our new Cyber Overlords!
 An introduction to the use of machine learning in cybersecurity]
 ========================

 * Speaker   : Tiago Balgan Henriques, Florentino Bexiga, Filipa Rodrigues, Ana Barbosa